From rough to gem: the journey of an Australian sapphire

 Brenton facets gems entirely by hand and by eye.
 In an industry that is now largely automated, he jokingly refers to himself as “one of the dinosaurs!”
 His Melbourne studio is shared with other jewellery trade artisans.
 Surrounded by the hum of spinning wheels and the occasional thud of hammers, Brenton deftly transforms a chunk of nodescript stone into a glittering, deep blue gem.
 With confidence and practised movements, Benton’s muscle memory takes over.
 His decades of experience tell him exactly how to hold the stone in order to create the shape required.
 There is no modern machinery, no precision measurements are taken.
 A squint through a jeweller’s loop tells Brenton all he needs to know about the shape of the facets.

 Brenton invited us to document one of Emma Goodsir’s sapphires take shape.
-Flick through the gallery to see the process from rough to polished gem:
+Watch the video to see the process from rough to polished gem: